Derby: Religion

-Industry

-Old steam crane, manufactured by "Henry J. Coles", in Derby.
-Villalba station, Spain.
+Economy

 Derby's two biggest employers, Rolls-Royce Holdings and Toyota, are engaged in engineering manufacturing.
 Other companies of note include railway systems engineering firm Alstom, who manufacture railway rolling stock at Derby Litchurch Lane Works; First Source, who deal with much of Sky's telephone support; and Triton Equity, who took over Alstom's manufacturing plant for large power plant boilers and heat exchangers in 2014.